siraat-devops-hospital/aws-devops-labs-surgery/01-lab-v2.md

 # 🧪 Lab Title: Create CodeBuild build project and get the output in CloudWatch Logs

 🩺 The patient has entered the DevOps operation theater.
 The pulse is weak.
 Eks2 and his team begin their gentle healing process.
-The console hums softly — it is time to awaken the cloud spirit...
+The console flickers like a soft heartbeat — it’s time to gently bring this cloud spirit back to life…

 ---

-## 🌸 Act I – Entering the Sacred Console
+## 🌸 Act I – Entering the Whispering Console

-Maya Lin stood in awe, her fingers trembling slightly as she clicked **Open Console**.
-The sacred gates of AWS opened in a new tab.

-Isabella reminded gently, “Do not touch the 12-digit ID, child.
-Let it be as it is, for that is the code of your presence.”

-She entered her credentials — Clara-DK’s name and the hush of a password — then clicked **Sign in**.
-A warmth bloomed.

-Eks2 whispered, “Let us remain in the eastern winds… choose **US East (N. Virginia)**, us-east-1.”
+Clara-DK took a deep breath and opened the sacred console gates.
+A quiet light welcomed her in.

+On the sign-in page, she let the sacred account ID be — untouched and respected.

+She entered her whisper-credentials and signed in.

+Eks2’s voice, low and calming, floated through the ether:
+“Child, let your region be **US East (N. Virginia)** — where the winds are soft and the logs are clear.”

 ---

-## 🍃 Act II – WhisperMessage.zip and Its Secrets
+## 🍃 Act II – The Unzipping of Secrets

-With steady hearts, they traveled to **S3** — under **Services > Storage**.

-They sought a bucket born not long ago, a name that began as a whisper: `whizlabs-894274`.

-Inside, resting quietly, lay **WhisperMessage.zip**.

-Kasper helped Maya download it.
-“Treat it kindly,” he said, “for this archive contains the voice of our build.”

-She extracted it.
-And like petals opening in morning light, the structure revealed:
+Navigating through the **S3 gardens**, under **Services > Storage**, Clara found a newly bloomed bucket:

+🪣 `aurora-archives-5871`

+Within it, nestled in digital petals, rested a file:
+📦 `WhisperMessage.zip`

+With quiet hands, she downloaded the zip and unpacked it.

+It revealed:

 ```
 WhisperMessage.zip